-There is no understanding of the privilege that it takes to be able to maintain a cocoon like this, as many people in the world think just fine and they still find that outer racism, classism, sexism, and other things being played out on the world stage are still being played out.
+There is no understanding the privilege that it takes to be able to maintain a cocoon like this, as many people in the world think things are just fine and yet we still find that outer racism, classism, sexism, and other things being played out on the world stage are still being played out.

 We can envision the perfect sandwich in astonishing clarity and still die of hunger.
 Many have done just this.

 We can have the naive thought that we have “healed ourselves” and promote that to the world, not seeing that we are not isolated beings.
 We do nothing ourselves.
 We always have support, whether we wish to see such things or not.
 That our relationship with our community, with our families, with the land and the Earth and what we eat and drink, our thoughts and fears, our ancestry, our past lives, cosmic flows and karma, the conditioning we are under through our schooling, culture, society, and world, as well as the dead and other intelligences and how they relate to us (even if we are not aware of all of this, it still impacts us), and how that all ends up being a state of health or not, has very little to do with ourselves choosing to not eat Cheetos for lunch or thinking the right or wrong things.